 1969: Nazz released their second album, Nazz Nazz.
 The album was originally intended as a double album but was shortened to a single LP before its release.

-1969: Leonard Cohen released his second album, Songs form a Room.
+1969: Leonard Cohen released his second album, Songs from a Room.

 1971: Crosby, Stills, Nash & Young released 4 Way Street, the group’s third album, second as a quartet, and first live LP.
 It was recording during their tour the previous year, featuring performances at Fillmore East in New York, The Forum in Los Angeles, and the Auditorium Theatre in Chicago.